• Skip to primary navigation

 Variations

-A seafood pot pie is a delectable dish that can be enjoyed all year long.
+A seafood pot pie is a versatile dish that can be enjoyed year-round.
+It can also be easily customized.
+Here are a few ideas you can try

-- Lobster: For a truly decadent seafood pot pie, add lobster meat to the mix.
+• Lobster: Add lobster meat to the mix for a decadent seafood pot pie.
 This luxurious ingredient will take your pie to the next level.
 Smoked lobster tails would add even more flavor!

 If you enjoy pie crust, you can add a bottom crust too.
 Or double up on the filling if you want more seafood.
 You can even make a big batch to bake in a casserole dish to have enough for company.